AinazikS/GIT-/git.md

 >*to **delete** branch*

 ```
-git branch -D (name of the branch)
+git branch -d (name of the branch)
 ```
 >*to **rename** branch*
 ```